WESTECH ENVIRONMENTAL LLC Environmental Health & Safety

 Things You Should know

-other substandard housing issues in rental homesBackground: About Mold and DampnessHealth Effects of MoldBrief History of Mold Regulation in CaliforniaRenters with Damp or Moldy Dwellings - Getting helpAdditional Resources with More Links
+Additional information on this pageBackground: About Mold and DampnessHealth Effects of MoldBrief History of Mold Regulation in CaliforniaRenters with Damp or Moldy Dwellings - Getting helpAdditional Resources with More Links

 Molds are simple, microscopic organisms, present virtually everywhere, indoors and outdoors.
 Molds, along with mushrooms and yeasts, are fungi and are needed to break down dead plant and animal material and to recycle nutrients in the environment.
 Because molds grow by digesting organic material, they gradually destroy whatever they grow on.
 Molds can grow on surfaces or objects in buildings.
 Mold growth on surfaces can often be seen in the form of discoloration: frequently white, gray, brown, or black but also green and other colors.
 They may be visible or, if inside walls or building structures, not visible to you.